SteeltoeOSS/Documentation/docs/messaging/amqp.md

 In the preceding example, the transaction manager is added as a dependency injected from another bean definition (not shown), and the `channelTransacted` flag is also set to `true`.
 The effect is that if the listener fails with an exception, the transaction is rolled back, and the message is also returned to the broker.
-Significantly, if the transaction fails to commit (for example, because of a database constraint error or connectivity problem), the AMQP transaction is also rolled back, and the message is returned to the broker.
+Significantly, if the transaction fails to commit (for example, because of a database constraint error or connectivity problem), the RabbitMQ transaction is also rolled back, and the message is returned to the broker.
 This is sometimes known as a "Best Efforts 1 Phase Commit", and is a very powerful pattern for reliable messaging.
 If the `channelTransacted` flag was set to `false` (the default) in the preceding example, the external transaction would still be provided for the listener, but all messaging operations would be auto-acked, so the effect is to commit the messaging operations even on a rollback of the business operation.